MultiCraft/repixture/mods/rp_default/API.md

 ### `default.get_biome_info(biomename)`
 Returns metadata for a builtin biome.
 Returns a table with these fields:

-* `main_biome`: Name of the main biome (useful if you have an ocean or beach biome variant)
+* `main_biome`: Name of the main biome (useful if you have an underwater or beach biome variant)
-* `layer`: "main" for the core biome, "ocean" and "beach" for the special Ocean and Beach variants
+* `layer`: "main" for the core biome, "underwater" and "beach" for the special Underwater and Beach variants
 * `class`: Biome class that was assigned (see above)
 * `is_dry`: True if biome is considered dry (e.g. for dry grass)
 * `dirt_blob`: Name of dirt ore node or nil to suppress generation